nygrenh/quiznator/README.md

 // Wait for Quiznator to be ready and then set the user document.addEventListener('quiznatorLoaded', function() {
   window.Quiznator.setUser({
-    id: 'myUserId' // id is required for user
+    id: 'myUserId', // id is required for user
-  });
+    accessToken: 'myAccessToken' // TMC access token is required });
 });
 ```